PROFILE

 defense.
 There are three services--the army,

-140,000.
-The army is by far the largest of the
+navy, and air force.
+The army is by far the

-numbers about 3,000 and operates several small
+personnel.
+The navy numbers about 3,000 and

-patrol craft and barges.
-Air force personnel
+operates several small patrol craft and barges.

-total about 7,000; its equipment includes
+Air force personnel total about 7,000; its

-Russian-manufactured fighters and transport
+equipment includes Russian-manufactured fighters

-planes, Bell helicopters, and Italian trainers.
+and transport planes, Bell helicopters, and

-The "Casa Militar," or presidential guard,
+Italian trainers.
+The "Casa Militar," or

-answers directly to the Office of the President
+presidential guard, answers directly to the

-and is separate from FAA command and control
+Office of the President and is separate from FAA

 FOREIGN RELATIONS